aiparkhub/DeepLearning-Project-Template/README.md

 > - 4.Invoke the `predict()` method of executing the prediction class infer;

-## 5.💡How to contribute to this open source document💡
+## 5. 💡How to contribute to this open source document💡

 1. Blog content is mostly typed by hand, so there will inevitably be typos.
 You can help me find the typo.
 2. I may not have covered a lot of knowledge points, so you can supplement other knowledge points.